CUSTOMER SERVICE RESUME:

 Because there is a wide array of customer service apps and software available, you need to know what software a company you’re targeting uses.
 Research the company to see if it’s listed on their website.
 If that brings you no joy, Google the company name along with “customer service software.”

 Often, companies that provide software will list company names on their testimonials or client page.
 As a last resort, call the company, ask for IT and ask what software they use.
 If you don’t know the software, check to see if you can download a trial copy, or contact the software provider and ask to take it for a trial run.
 Many software firms offer this service.

 If you’ve used the program before, but not for a while, you should sample the latest version, and that way you can truthfully tell the interviewer that you’re current with it.
 This can give you a leg up over other candidates by showing you won’t have as much of a learning curve if you’re hired for the job.

 If the position is consumer-facing, such as at a call center for a retailer, service provider or software company, call in to the customer service line and pretend to be a customer to see what kind of service you get.
 You may want to call more than once and pose different challenges.
 Listen for key phrases and consistencies in approach.

-This can inform writing of your summary for the position and can help you use known company verbiage in your interview.
-Using the language the company prefers can make you seem a natural fit and fast-track you to the next phase of the job search with a company you’ve targeted.
+This can be applied to the writing of your summary for the position, and can help you use known company verbiage in your interview.
+Using the language that the company prefers can make you seem like a natural fit, and potentially fast-track you to the next phase of the job search with a company you’ve targeted.